What Systemic Nickel Allergy Syndrome Actually Looked Like For Me

 • Cosmetics and Personal Care Products: Although you can't put nickel in cosmetics, it unfortunately can sneak in through manufacturing, so many products contain nickel or nickel-related compounds.
 I choose non-toxic and clean products, focusing on brands with transparent ingredient lists and that do nickel testing on their products.
 For skincare and makeup, I perform patch tests when trying new items.
 I've found that using organic cosmetics and fragrance-free products helps reduce the risk of skin reactions.

-• Nickel Testing Kits: These kits are essential for detecting nickel in various items.
+• Nickel testing kits: These kits are essential for detecting nickel in various items.
 They allow me to test items like jewelry, cookware, and even some foods.
-Regular use of these kits helps prevent accidental exposure and ensures that everyday items do not trigger symptoms.
-I also keep a small kit in my bag for testing items when I'm away from home.
+These kits help prevent accidental exposure and make sure my everyday items don’t trigger symptoms.
+I keep a small kit in my bag for testing items when I'm away from home, too.

 FAQ’s for SNAS: